ebsen/pmd/README.markdown

 ## Future plans
 1. Include a pretty picture.
-2. Make `pmd` better--like, for instance, pushing the timer to a background thread or process so that the interface doesn't remain locked up while the timer runs.
-(Yeah, I know.)
+2. Push the timer object to a background thread or process so that the interface returns user control properly after the time finishes.

 ## Known issues
 See #2 under "Future plans." :-)